summatix/monab/README.md

 ## Node Compatibility

-The latest release of node-utils is compatible with node --version:
+The latest release of monab is compatible with node --version:
     v0.2.4

 ## License